alankn125/Adaline/README.md

 ###Mac

-Navigate to same direction in terminal
+Navigate to same directory in terminal

 ```
 bower init